rust-cv/rfcs/rfcs/0000-TEMPLATE.md

 2. What's not so good (potential API misuse etc)
 3. Where is this unidiomatic or unergonomic for Rust

+# Use case

+What are the use cases for this?

 # Design

+Optional.
+Sometimes it's good to just scout around on what prior art and use cases for something is.
+Often we'll need user feedback before we start to think of a design.

-Now start to discuss how a design would look in Rust.
+But if you're here start to discuss how a design would look in Rust.
 Feel free to have multiple subsections if there are different approaches possible - it can give more to discuss.
 Also, think about how the API will look from a user perspective both for the common and less-common usecases.

 Additionally, think about expansion.
 Often other domains may have other needs